 Income, including equity sales, just swung from a $4.3 billion loss back to a $3.5 billion profit.

-Now it’s expected by City Analysts to see earnings jump another 320% in 2022.
+Now it’s expected by City analysts to see earnings jump another 320% in 2022.

 And with a backlog of $75 billion in sales coming in... the profit opportunity here is enormous.